Rowenta DW9280 SteamForce Review

 While steam may be the key element for a steam iron, nothing would work correctly without the heat of the soleplate.
 In this metric, we paid attention to how quickly the soleplate heats up, whether or not that heat is distributed along the soleplate evenly, and whether or not the heat indicator light works as it should.

 The SteamForce performs admirably, but there is a little room for improvement.
-The temperature average of the soleplate was 304 degrees Fahrenheit after five minutes, far from the hottest in our review.
+The temperature average of the soleplate was 304 degrees Fahrenheit after five minutes, far from the hottest among top-ranked steam irons.
 We also found that the soleplate had some variance in temperature.
 The top and middle measured 315 degrees Fahrenheit, while the bottom read 55 degrees cooler at 260 degrees Fahrenheit.
 This is not a deal-breaker, but it is worth noting.

 The temperature indicator on the SteamForce is very informative.
 Not only does it light up when the iron is up to temp, but it has a different light for each setting.
 We love this feature.